rahatUlAin/diagnoseeg/README.md

 # eeg-diagnosis
-This code is released with NME and uses braindecode to test generalization of CNN on EEG anomaly detection as discussed in The NME Scalp EEG Dataset: An Open-SourceAnnotated Dataset of Healthy and PathologicalEEG Recordings for Predictive Modeling
+This code is released with NME and uses braindecode to test generalization of CNN on EEG anomaly detection as discussed in The NME Scalp EEG Dataset: An Open-Source Annotated Dataset of Healthy and Pathological EEG Recordings for Predictive Modeling

 ## Requirements
 1. Depends on https://robintibor.github.io/braindecode/